Suffering Jukebox

 Soundtracking your Monday morning with an eclectic mix of new music and old favourites, reviews, interviews and more.
 Email: sufferingjukebox@outlook.com / Instagram: @sufferingjukebox4zzz

-Nick's Pick of the Week is Ed Kuepper and Jim White's After The Flood.
-You can hear the whole album, or purchase it, here https://edkuepper1.bandcamp.com/album/after-the-flood and my review can be read below.
+Nick's Pick of the Week is Sarah Mary Chadwick's Take Me Out To A Bar/What Am I, Gatsby?.
+You can hear the whole album in all the usual places, or purchase it here https://sarahmarychadwick.bandcamp.com/album/take-me-out-to-a-bar-what-am-i-gatsby and my review can be read below.

 Nick Stephan